ZacBlanco/zacblanco.github.io/education/analytical-physics-227/notes.md

 then $$\Phi = 0 $$

-So then if we put Q in a cavity inside the aphere then we know that the enclosed charge in the cavity will then attract charge to the inside surface of the cavity (within the conductor).
+So then if we put Q in a cavity inside the sphere then we know that the enclosed charge in the cavity will then attract charge to the inside surface of the cavity (within the conductor).
 This means the leftover charge will be equal to the charge felt on the outside of the sphere.

-Thus, the charge enclosed in the cavity is equal to the charge on the outsie of the sphere.
+Thus, the charge enclosed in the cavity is equal to the charge on the outside of the sphere.

 ## September 17th 2015